Your child's healthcare provider

 Extremely painful or if you

-think there may be a break (fracture) or head or bone injury
+think there may be a broken bone (fracture) or brain injury

 - Involving injuries to teeth